-- ▶ The northern boundary is set by the Rail Trail Reserve. - ▶ Anne Street and the Tower Hill State Game Reserve set the southern boundary of the town.
-Additional urban development southwards of Anne Street is considered inappropriate, as it would detrimentally affect the unique landscape features of Tower Hill. - ▶ The eastern boundary shall remain in its current location along Lake and McVicar Streets, which coincides with the existing limit of development on the eastern side of Koroit.
-However, the eastern side of McVicar Street will be explored in the future for potential industrial development given the area is located a reasonable distance from existing sensitive uses and abuts existing industrial uses. - The western boundary is located along the Koroit-Port Fairy Road, Nine Mile Creek Road and, in proximity to Tower Hill, Anzac Avenue/Clarke Street.
+- ▶ The northern boundary is set by the Rail Trail Reserve. - Anne Street and the Tower Hill State Game Reserve set the southern boundary of the town.
+Expanding the extent of urban development southwards of Anne Street is considered inappropriate, as it would detrimentally affect the unique landscape features of Tower Hill. - ▶ The eastern boundary has been extended to include Bega Cheese Limited landholdings east of McVicar Street to facilitate the future expansion of the Bega Cheese plant. - The western boundary is located along the Koroit-Port Fairy Road, Nine Mile Creek Road and, in proximity to Tower Hill, Anzac Avenue/Clarke Street.